-Where required, manual emergency alarm initiation shall be designed in accordance with this section and the manual fire alarm requirements of NFPA 72.
+Manual emergency alarm initiation shall be designed in accordance with this section and the manual fire alarm requirements of NFPA 72.
 Manual emergency alarm-initiating devices shall be yellow or amber, comply with the mounting requirements of IFC Section 907.4.2 and be installed outside of each interior exit and exit access door, and inside of each exterior exit and exit discharge directly serving the potentially contaminated area(s) identified in IFC Sections 908.1 through 908.7.

-Audible and visible emergency alarm notification appliances shall be installed on the interior of the areas identified in IFC Sections 908.1 through 908.6 per the notification requirements of NFPA 72.
-Audible and visible notification appliances along with clearly legible signage shall be installed outside of these occupancies in approved locations to alert all occupants possibly entering the potentially contaminated area.
+Audible and visible emergency alarm notification appliances shall be installed on the interior of the areas sand visible notification appliances along with clearly legible signage shall be installed inside and outside of these occupancies in approved locations to alert all occupants possibly entering the potentially contaminated area.